mvs-develop/dev.bitshares.works/docs/intro/environments.rst

 DNA-Core (Team)
 ^^^^^^^^^^^^^^^^^^^^^^^

 The DNA-Core team is a team of developers who manage the DNA-Core repository code and handle the issues that are submitted by other developers.
-The team creates project plans for next release(s) and delivers the result to the Bitshares community.
+The team creates project plans for next release(s) and delivers the result to the DNA community.

 * Roles